Guillermo del Toro's Pinocchio (soundtrack): Reception

 Mark Feeney of the Boston Globe wrote, "Alexandre Desplat’s score and songs — among other things, the movie’s sort of a musical — are a prime contributor to the sentimentality."
 Robert Abele of the Los Angeles Times said, "The songs, though, by composer Alexandre Desplat and often sporting Del Toro’s own lyrics, benefit from being interludes of feeling instead of big showy numbers, particularly the nicely turned 'Ciao Papa'".
 Patrick Gibbs of Slug Magazine called the score as "gorgeous and lively".
 Fred Topel of United Press International wrote, "The all new songs by Alexandre Desplat sound like a child making up a song as he goes along, rather than Disney songwriters."

 Release history

 Accolades

-The song "Ciao Papa" for the film, is intended to be potential contender for Best Original Song category at the 95th Academy Awards, according to Billboard magazine.
-Los Angeles Times critic Michael Ordoña hinted the possiblities of the song being nominated in various ceremonies, including Academy Awards.
+The song "Ciao Papa" for the film, is intended to be a potential contender for the Best Original Song category at the 95th Academy Awards, according to Billboard magazine.
+Los Angeles Times critic Michael Ordoña hinted at the possibility of the song being nominated in various ceremonies, including the Academy Awards.
+However, it wasn't nominated.